- Location: Maryland

 The first thing you need to do before you jump into the process is establish exactly what type of license you need.

-After that, you must contact the MVA's Department of Business and Economic Development and request an application package.
+After that, you'll want to contact the MVA's Department of Business and Economic Development and request an application package.
 Most of the application packages contain documents and forms that are relatively similar.
 However, there are slight differences and minor paperwork detours.
 Thus, it is imperative to make sure you receive the correct package.

 Besides numerous forms there is also a list of other materials that you will need to provide to the division for review: